Restaurant quality crispy tofu is as close as your stovetop! Here's how you do it:

 dash of cayenne pepper (optional)

 Next, slice the tofu into 1-inch thick pieces, then cut each piece into 1-inch cubes.
 Add the corn starch, salt, and cayenne pepper to a baggy or bowl, and add the tofu.
-Toss to coat evenly.
-Set the tofu aside.
+Toss to coat evenly, remove the tofu from the bag, and set it aside.

-Preheat your skillet (either non-stick or cast iron) over medium-high heat for about 1 minute, then add the oil.
+Preheat your skillet (non-stick or cast iron) over medium-high heat for about 1 minute, then add the oil.
 Carefully add the tofu to the pan without crowding them.
 The tofu should sizzle when it hits the pan.

 IMPORTANT: Do not disturb the tofu!
 Let the tofu cook undisturbed for approximately 2 to 3 minutes before turning.
-When you see a golden crust form along the bottom sides of the tofu, turn them.
-Continue the process until all of the tofu is cooked to a crispy golden brown.
-Add additional oil to the pan as needed.
+When you see a golden crust form along the bottom sides of the tofu, it's time to turn them.
+Continue the process, cooking the tofu to a crispy golden brown on all sides and adding additional oil to the pan as needed.

 Asian Barbecue Sauce